metxchris/TT2-Sim/readme.md

 ```

 # Credit
 Special thanks to Marxz13 for collaborating with me on various gameplay aspects, testing for accuracy issues, and being a great community resource.
 Also thanks to [Colblitz](https://github.com/colblitz) for helping me find several gameplay formulas I was missing.
-Additionally, thanks to Byungshin for helping me nail down a few errors bugs in the gold calculations.
+Additionally, thanks to Byungshin for helping me nail down a few errors in the gold calculations.